Meet the Team

 Emily has also worked at the Florida Charter School Resource Center in Tampa, Florida, as an advisor to families and school officials on the strategies and challenges involved in starting up charter schools.
 Emily's experiences in education reform began with Advantage Schools in Boston, where she wrote and oversaw implementation for special programs under Titles I, II, IV, and VI of the Improving America's Schools Act for sixteen charter schools.

-Dana Fitchett, Project Coordinator, Equity and Access in Education
+Dana Fitchett, Program Coordinator, Equity and Access in Education